storpool/storpool-cloudstack-integration/README.md

 Note: Need to build both the KVM plugin and the StorPool plugin proper.

-#### Build using docker
+#### Build using Docker

-As alternative in the docker/ directory there are few scripts to create a building environment in a docker container.
+As alternative in the docker/ directory there are few scripts to create a building environment in a Docker container.
 Follow the corresponding docker/README.md for further details.

 ### Install